Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 A person who, without reasonable excuse, fails to provide an evidential specimen while in charge of a vehicle (failure includes refusal) is guilty of an offence which is punishable by a fine and a discretionary driving disqualification or penalty points.
 Other sentencing options are available such as community orders and in extreme circumstances a prison sentence.

-Evidential Alcohol breath testing
+Evidential Alcohol Breath Testing

 Once a person has been arrested for an alcohol related motoring offence, the police will require that person to provide two evidential specimens of breath for analysis by means of an evidential breath testing device type approved by the Secretary of State OR to provide a specimen of blood or urine for a laboratory test.